Want to connect WooCommerce with ActiveCampaign?

-Once you've designed your automation, you can even test them before publishing it out for the masses.
+Once you've designed your automation, you can even test them before publishing it out to the masses.
 The automation will run exactly the same for you as it would for the users.

 Make a test purchase in WooCommerce and your automation will be scheduled to run after the previously defined wait period.

-You can check the scheduled automation and the time period after which they'd run in the Task History tab under Automations.
+You can check the scheduled automation and the time period after which they'd run in the Contacts tab under Automations.

-In here, you can see all your scheduled automation, previously carried out automation, and their status.
+In here, you can see all your active contacts, previously carried out automation, and their status.

 Once you receive the email after the defined wait period, you know that the automation is running right, and will work well with your contacts too.